Here Are the Best Ways to Donate and Volunteer This Holiday Season

 Kids experience the true meaning of giving back when participating in these activities.
 Start a family volunteering tradition by having each family member pick a cause to donate time to as a family during the year.

-There are usually age restrictions around volunteering at the shelter, but kids can still help furry friends.
+There are usually age restrictions around volunteering at shelters, but kids can still help furry friends.
 Let them gather and drop off worn rugs, blankets, towels, and other items used for bedding.

-Parents of crafty kids, take note: Many hospitals, nursing homes, and adult-care facilities accept homemade items like fleece blankets, scarves, and hats.
-Call the facilities in your area to find out what they need and accept.
-Of course, cards with holiday and well wishes are always a welcome treat.
+Parents of crafty kids, take note: Many hospitals, nursing homes, and adult-care facilities accept homemade items such as fleece blankets, scarves, and hats.
+Call the facilities in your area to find out what they need and accept (and how to drop off the items in a safe way).
+Of course, cards with holiday well-wishes are always a welcome treat.

 You might need to wait until warmer weather, but keep this one in mind.
 Volunteering at a community garden has a triple benefit: It gets kids involved in giving back to their community, teaches about healthy foods, and is good exercise.
 Many community gardens donate some of their yield to food banks; start there to find a garden that needs volunteers.